spinnaker/spinnaker.io/content/en/docs/releases/next-release-preview/index.md

 ${#toJson(#doNotEval(fileMap))}
 ```

+This feature introduces a new SpEL `doNotEval` method that includes the received JSON object with the NotEvaluableExpression class.
+The toJson method (and others in the future) will not evaluate expressions and will not throw exceptions for instances of the NotEvaluableExpression class.
-The feature flag introduced in Kork (1.28/29 releases) to use `doNotEval` SPeL expression helper will be enabled by default.
+- The feature flag introduced in Kork (1.28/29 releases) to use `doNotEval` SPeL expression helper will be enabled by default.
 - This feature is disabled only when the flag is set explicitly to false.

   ```yaml